Industries eligible for a RIC loan

 • line fishing

-• fish trawling, seining and netting, and
+• fish trawling, seining and netting, and other types of non-farmed marine life gathering or hunting

 In addition, pearl oyster and ornamental fish farming activities may be classed as aquaculture, however they do not contribute to the production of primary produce, either directly or indirectly.